Commons (magazine): Ideology and reception

 The magazine's position is left-wing and anti-capitalist.
 The editorial board included Marxists, anarchists, and supporters of other left-wing traditions, but at the same time, the magazine distanced itself from Soviet Marxism-Leninism and declared from the moment of its foundation that “there are no Stalinists among us and there will be none.”
 The co-founders were guided by the ideas of Michael Burawoy about organic public sociology, and the publication's goal was to analyze social reality, not theoretical polemics between different left-wing traditions.
 Some editors are activists of the Social Movement organization.
 Previously, part of the editorial board participated in the activities of the student union Direct Action.

-Emily S. Channell-Justice, in her dissertation on the Ukrainian left's participation in the Maidan revolution, argued that the magazine "presented a space for leftist criticism of global issues and events, regularly organizing conferences in Kyiv.
-Since Maidan, however, a growing ideological split between Political Critique and Commons has detracted from a more robust discussion of the fate of the Ukrainian left, based on the impression that Commons authors present a more dogmatic, class-oriented position rather than promoting a broad, accessible leftist perspective."
+Emily S. Channell-Justice, in her dissertation on the Ukrainian left's participation in the Revolution of Dignity, argued that the magazine "presented a space for leftist criticism of global issues and events, regularly organizing conferences in Kyiv.
+Since then, however, a growing ideological split between Political Critique and Commons has detracted from a more robust discussion of the fate of the Ukrainian left, based on the impression that Commons authors present a more dogmatic, class-oriented position rather than promoting a broad, accessible leftist perspective."

+Commons was a member of the Progressive International, but after the Russian invasion began in 2022, the magazine criticized the position of the organization and later left the International, stating it was ‘shameful’ the organization refused to “unequivocally condemn Russian aggression.”

-According to Medico International, after the 2022 Russian invasion began, the magazine was "considered one of the most important left-wing voices in Ukrainian civil society."
+According to Medico International, during the war, the magazine was "considered one of the most important left-wing voices in Ukrainian civil society."

+After the Gaza war began, the magazine published a letter of solidarity with the Palestinian people, condemning Israel's occupation of the Palestinian territories, while also condemning Hamas' attacks on civilians.